 Offersøy and Tjøtta

 There is a multitude of islands, islets and skerries in the area around the island of Herøy.
-Herøy also has a very central location in Helgeland and serves as a good starting point for experiencing the fantastic kayaking options on offer along the Helgeland Coast.
+Herøy also has a very central location in Helgeland and serves as a good starting point for experiencing the kayaking options on offer along the Helgeland Coast.

 The Vega Islands